Chart Color Schemes

 Netherby's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

 Nationally, the average is 55.7%.
-The most prevalent medical conditions in Netherby are arthritis and asthma, affecting 6.7% and 6.4% of residents respectively.
-A total of 74.9% of residents declare themselves completely clear of medical ailments, compared to Greater Adelaide's 67.9%.
-Netherby has 23.4% of its population aged 65 and over (358 people), higher than Greater Adelaide's 19.3%.
-Health outcomes among seniors in Netherby are strong, with national rankings broadly in line with the general population.
+Arthritis and asthma are the most common medical conditions in Netherby, affecting 6.7% and 6.4% of residents respectively.
+74.9% of residents declare themselves completely clear of medical ailments, compared to Greater Adelaide's 67.9%.
+Netherby has 22.7% of residents aged 65 and over (340 people), higher than Greater Adelaide's 19.2%.
+Health outcomes among seniors in Netherby are strong, aligning with national rankings for the general population.

 Frequently Asked Questions - Health